flatironinstitute/sciware/01_Overview/slides.md

 # Goals for Today

-- Describe vision for this activity
+- Describe vision for Sciware activity
 - Motivate and provide an overview of the topics we plan to discuss
 - Hear multiple perspectives